-Elm Participates As A Strategic Partner In The Hajj Conference And Exhibition 2025
+Elm participates as a strategic partner in the Hajj Conference and Exhibition 2025

-(MENAFN- Mid-East Info) Elm, a pioneer in digital solutions, is participating as the strategic partner of the Hajj conference and exhibition 2025, which is being held from January 13 to 16, 2024, in Jeddah.
+(MENAFN- Orient Planet Group) 13 January 2025- Elm, a pioneer in digital solutions, is participating as the strategic partner of the Hajj Conference and Exhibition 2025, which is being held from January 13 to 16, 2024, in Jeddah.
 The event aims to bolster communications and collaborations, further facilitating the exchange of knowledge, expertise, and best practices among experts and specialists from various organisations in the pilgrimage sector.

 The company will exhibit its array of the latest technological and smart solutions aimed at streamlining Hajj and Umrah rituals while also improving the experience for pilgrimage following the Saudi Vision 2030.
 Elm has created exceptional artificial intelligence (AI) services and solutions, including the Smart Assistant for the Guests of the Two Holy Mosques, Call Analyzer for the Guests of the Two Holy Mosques, Digital Twin & Simulation for Al-Rawdah Al-Sharifa.